1- Summer holiday safari

 If you’re celebrating a special occasion and want to bring a group of extended family or friends together, an exclusive use property is the ideal choice.
 Arijiju in Kenya has been called one of the most beautiful villas in Kenya, and it comes with a private staff of 14.
 There are five gorgeous suites - one of which is on the rooftop so you can admire the stars - as well as a pool, tennis and squash courts, and gym to keep everyone occupied between game drives, horse riding, and quad bike safaris.
 The villa was built to remind families of the pleasure of barefoot adventures and getting outside in the wild.
 The presence of so much wildlife - including giraffe, elephant, and rhino - makes it a thrilling destination whatever your age.

 Not all African destinations are suitable for babies and very young children on account of the malaria risk.
 Fortunately, there are some fabulous malaria free reserves, especially in South Africa, where you can safely safari without the need to take malaria tablets.
 Ants Nest in the Waterberg is an unforgettable spot, built around a historic homestead.
 Horse, rhino, and plains game graze side by side, and you can watch them straight from the lodge or the gardens.
 What better place is there to plan a family Christmas retreat?

 At Journeysmiths we create every single holiday itinerary from scratch, so you can guarantee that your family safari will be as unique as you are.
-You can browse www.journeysmiths.co.uk for inspiration, or call 01604 637332 to speak with one of our destination specialists and start planning an incredible family safari in Africa.
+Once you have an idea of where or when you might like to travel, call to speak with one of our destination specialists to start planning an incredible family safari.